 Along with Joseph Andreotti, Jenny has made her realization a theme of Permanent, the second Fawns of Love full-length, and first since signing to Test Pattern Records.
 Permanent is scheduled for release on Jan.
 18th, 2019.

 Permanent follow-up the band’s recently issued EP documenting its session for L.A.-based radio show Part Time Punks.
-The EP also includes a cover of “Rocket Science” by one of Fawns of Love’s biggest influences, The Chills.

 “One of our favorite records is Hounds of Love by Kate Bush,” Joseph says.
 “We wanted a name that would pay homage to that.”